School Holiday Programs

 The centre is located on Leach Highway and is accessible by public transport.
 The City of Melville's Travelsmart Officer can assist with public transport information (call 9364 0673).

-The Environmental Education Officer, has a Working With Children check and National Police Check, venomous snake handling training and practical experience, as well as Senior First Aid qualifications.
+The Environmental Education Officer, has a Working With Children check and National Police Check and Senior First Aid qualifications.
 Any volunteers acting as Educational Assistants also have a current Working with Children Check.

 The centre has full public liability insurance, however this insurance policy does not cover loss of/damage to personal belongings.
 Please remind your students that they are responsible for their own property at all times whilst on site.